anno-mods/vscode-anno-modding-tools/README.md

 ## Credits

+This is a personal project and not an official product of Ubisoft.
 Anno is a trademark of Ubisoft Entertainment in the US and/or other countries.

 A big thanks goes to the external projects I'm using for this extension: